pnp/cli-microsoft365/docs/docs/cmd/teams/cache/cache-remove.md

 ## Remarks

+### Clear the Microsoft Teams cache

+This command will execute the following steps.

+- Stop the Microsoft Teams client.
+This will kill all the running `Teams.exe` tasks.

+- Clear the Microsoft Teams cached files.
+For `Windows` it will delete all files and folders in the %appdata%\Microsoft\Teams directory.
+For `macOS` it will delete all files and folders in the  ~/Library/Application Support/Microsoft/Teams directory.

 !!! note
     - You won't lose any user data by clearing the cache.
     - Restarting Teams after you clear the cache might take longer than usual because the Teams cache files have to be rebuilt.